MileHacker Logo

 Cultural & Historical Context

-The food tells a story of centuries of commerce, cultural exchange, and the evolution of local tastes.
+The cuisine tells a story of centuries of commerce, cultural exchange, and the evolution of local tastes.
 It has a heritage that continues today.

 Dining Customs & Etiquette

-• Eating with hands: Traditionally, many North Indian dishes are eaten with the right hand.
-Wash hands thoroughly before and after meals.
+• Using your hands to eat: Traditionally, many North Indian dishes are eaten with the right hand.
+Wash hands thoroughly before and following meals.
 Using cutlery is always acceptable.

 • Sharing: Dishes are often ordered and shared among diners.
 This allows everyone to sample a variety of flavors.